Help! Someone is Using My Copyright Material…

 There are many variations and deviations involved in calculating copyright infringement costs but in most cases, it will never get to this stage.
 In most instances regarding copyrighting of business material, the culprits are usually asked to remove the copyrighted material and come to a mutual agreement, or risk being taken to court/sued etc.

-If you are protected by a copyright license and you find someone has used your material without permission, you can then take action.
+If you are protected by a copyright license and you find someone has used your material without permission, you can then take action and serve a Cease and Desist Order.
 The following are the steps you can take if you find your work has been used illegally:

 1. Find the breach of copyright and obtain proof of its existence